shaik1002/biggitlabbomb/doc/user/project/import/repo_by_url.md

   must be enabled.
 If not enabled, ask your GitLab administrator to enable it.
 The Repository by URL import source is enabled by default on GitLab.com.
 - At least the Maintainer role on the destination group to import to.
-- If importing a private repository, an access token for authenticated access to the source repository might be required instead of a password.

 ## Import project by URL